 Fax: 020 8367 7328

 Audiology at Barnet Hospital can be found behind the main reception.
-Our department is open from 8am-6pm.
+Closed for patient visits

 Chase Farm Hospital